 Betta fish body language

 It is typical for male Bettas in the same tank to fight to the death, which fight organizers have been exploiting for many years in Thailand.
 They are top breathers, meaning they have to come up for air, allowing oxygen to come into direct contact with their blood.
 Betta fish are not harmed by being kept in small containers, as they often thrive in stagnant, oxygen-deficient environments.

 Male Bettas which are ready to spawn build extensive bubble nests which they use to attract females.
 Females that are acceptable to males allow the males to bite them on the flanks.
-When they spawn the female Betta is suspended trance like upside down and the male wraps his body in a u shape around the female.
+When they spawn the female Betta is suspended trance like an upside-down, and the male wraps his body in u shape around the female.
 By exerting pressure, the eggs are dispelled and fall to the bottom.

 The males gently retrieve the eggs in their mouths and swim to the surface, spitting them into the bubble nest.
 This can continue for up to two hours with 60-70 embraces and over 600 eggs produced.

 These fish have become in essence cyborgs, using the robotic structures to extend and explore their artificial environment though also cross bread to be excessively aggressive.

 While these machines expand the spectrum of senses available to humans and other animals, I often wonder if these senses will be used with the proper spirit.
 Intelligent systems, coupled with sense extension lenses, are getting progressively more transparent and embedding themselves in deeper levels of our sensorium.